 That said, none of this worked for me.
 I was only able to install the ixi standalone app on my Mac by copying and pasting the files from an old machine I’d installed it on back in 2016.
 I don’t know why this is!
-I’ve spoken to Thor about this and he’s looking into it, but in the meantime, try the above, and if none of it works, drop me an email and I will send you my own working build to try out.
+My build is available here - download the ‘ixi lang’ folder to anywhere on your computer, and just run the app from the file with the orange icon.

-If you can’t get the standalone app working, or you want to use ixi inside Supercollider, you need to install it as a Supercollider extension.
-If you don’t already have Supercollider, you can get it here.
-Download the current version.
+If you’re on OS X, but can’t get the standalone app working, or you want to use ixi inside SuperCollider, you need to install it as a Supercollider extension.

 If you’re on Windows, there is no standalone app, but you can use ixi inside the program SuperCollider.